KennethManzi1/8-week-SQL-Challenge/Case 7 Balanced Tree Clothing Co/C. Product Analysis.md

 ***

+- We can solve for this problem by getting the frequency of the possible combinations of any 3 products in a single transaction.
+- We will need to find the number of combinations of 3 products out of the 12 Distinct(Unique) products.
+- We can get the possible combinations by self joining the saless CTE twice and we can calculate the frequency

 ### 10. What is the most common combination of at least 1 quantity of any 3 products in a 1 single transaction?

 ````sql